Maximizing expected powers of the angle between pairs of points in projective space: Abstract

-Moreover, in the full range $ \al > 1$, we show $\hat \mu$ and its rotations maximize the aforementioned expectation uniquely on a sufficiently small ball in the $L^\infty$-Kantorovich-Rubinstein-Wasserstein metric $d_\infty$ from optimal transportation; the same is true for any measure $\mu$ which is mutually absolutely continuous with respect to $\hat \mu$, but the size of the ball depends on $\|\frac{d \hat \mu}{d\mu}\|_{\infty}$.
+{However, in the maximum possible range $\alpha>1$,} we show $\hat \mu$ and its rotations maximize the aforementioned expectation uniquely on a sufficiently small ball in the $L^\infty$-Kantorovich-Rubinstein-Wasserstein metric $d_\infty$ from optimal transportation; the same is true for any measure $\mu$ which is mutually absolutely continuous with respect to $\hat \mu$, but the size of the ball depends on {$\alpha,d$, and} $\|\frac{d \hat \mu}{d\mu}\|_{\infty}$.

 \emph{Keywords: infinite-dimensional quadratic programming, optimization in curved spaces, interaction energy minimization, spherical designs, projective space, extremal problems of distance geometry, great circle distance, attractive-repulsive potentials, mild repulsion limit, Riesz energy, $L^\infty$-Kantorovich-Rubinstein-Wasserstein metric, $d_\infty$-local, frame}